 It’s Fine to Start a Sentence with a Coordinating Conjunction

-Both Garner’s Modern English Usage, and Fowler’s Modern English Usage call this belief a superstition.
-Merriam-Webster's Dictionary of English Usage (MWDEU) says, “Everybody agrees that it’s all right to begin a sentence with 'and,'” and notes that you can find examples of it all the way back to Old English.
+Both Garner’s Modern American Usage, and Fowler’s Modern English Usage call this belief a superstition.
+The Merriam-Webster Dictionary of English Usage (or MWDEU) says, “Everybody agrees that it’s all right to begin a sentence with and,” and notes that you can find examples of it all the way back to Old English.